Catching the Past "Water Ices"

 - 9 min read

-Following on from our blog last month which talked about a favourite confectionary shop of both the Georgian and Regency Period, The Pot and the Pineapple which later became Gunter's Tea Rooms (you can read about it here), we are going to talk about Ices!
-I.E. the dessert Gunter's Tea Rooms became so famous for.
+Following on from our blog last month which talked about a favourite confectionary shop of both the Georgian and Regency Period (read it here), we are going to talk about Ices, the dessert that particular shop became most famous for.
+And if you've read a few Regencies books, you know which shop I mean. ;)

-I wanted to discuss all types of ices, but the blog was getting very long, and I ran out of time to make all the versions.
-So, we're just going to talk about 'Water Ices.'
+I wanted to discuss all types of ices, but this blog was getting very long, and I ran out of time to make all the versions.
+So, we're going to talk about just 'Water Ices' this month.

 So, what were ices?